Counterpoint: Examples from the repertoire

 There are many examples of song melodies that are harmonically interdependent yet independent in rhythm and melodic contour.
 For example, "Frère Jacques" and "Three Blind Mice" combine euphoniously when sung together.
 A number of popular songs that share the same chord progression can also be sung together as counterpoint.
 A well-known pair of examples is "My Way" combined with "Life on Mars".

+Johann Sebastian Bach is revered as one of the greatest masters of counterpoint.
+For example, the harmony implied in the opening subject of the Fugue in G-sharp minor from Book II of the Well-Tempered Clavier is heard anew in a subtle way when a second voice is added.
+"The counterpoint in bars 5-8... sheds an unexpected light on the tonality of the Subject.":

 Bach's 3-part Invention in F minor combines three independent melodies:

 According to pianist András Schiff, Bach's counterpoint influenced the composing of both Mozart and Beethoven.
 In the development section of the opening movement of Beethoven's Piano Sonata in E minor, Beethoven demonstrates this influence by adding "a wonderful counterpoint" to one of the main themes.

 A further example of fluid counterpoint in late Beethoven may be found in the first orchestral variation on the "Ode to Joy" theme in the last movement of Beethoven's Symphony No. 9, bars 116–123.
 The famous theme is heard on the violas and cellos, while "the basses add a bass-line whose sheer unpredictability gives the impression that it is being spontaneously improvised.
 Meantime a solo bassoon adds a counterpoint that has a similarly impromptu quality."

 In the Prelude to Richard Wagner's opera Die Meistersinger von Nürnberg, three themes from the opera are combined simultaneously.
 According to Gordon Jacob, "This is universally and justly acclaimed as an extraordinary feat of virtuosity."
 However, Donald Tovey points out that here "the combination of themes ... unlike classical counterpoint, really do not of themselves combine into complete or euphonious harmony."

 One spectacular example of 5-voice counterpoint can be found in the finale to Mozart's Symphony No 41 ("Jupiter" Symphony).
 Here five tunes combine simultaneously in "a rich tapestry of dialogue":